Three Things to Know about Living in Manhattan

 South of Houston St, you’ll find the trendy neighborhood of SoHo.
 Filled with cast-iron buildings and lines with cobblestone streets, SoHo is one of the most desirable neighborhoods in Manhattan.
 It was developed by artists in the 20th century, who were drawn to the area’s large loft spaces and warehouses.
 Kindled by its artisan residents, SoHo has grown into a neighborhood offering every amenity, specialty stores and a one-of-a-kind community.

 If you’re looking for easy access to the rest of the city, while being a little bit removed from the action, Gramercy Park may be the place for you.
-Developed in the 1800s, the area was intended for well-to-do families living in Manhattan.
+Gramercy Park is just a stone’s throw away from the Union Square subway stop so you have easy access to almost all of the major train lines.
+Developed in the 1800s, the area was intended for well-to-do families living in Manhattan and is one of the earliest attempts in the US at ‘city planning’.
 Gramercy is well known for its gorgeous brownstone houses and clean, well-maintained streets.
 The actual park in Gramercy Park is exclusive, and getting a key to the park is quite an accomplishment, as the only people with access are those who live directly along its perimeter.

 Precipitation in Manhattan is a common occurrence.
 Because it’s so close to the coast, Manhattan is significantly affected by hurricanes that travel up from the South.
+During Hurricane Sandy in 2012, areas below 34th street were without power for around a week.
 Manhattan is also famously hit by “Nor’Easters” that bring anywhere from several inches to multiple feet of snow to the city.

 You could spend a lifetime in Manhattan and never get bored.
 Tourists flock to sites like the Empire State Building and Rockefeller Tower.
 Times Square’s bright lights, costumed greeters and enormous landmark stores are fun to experience, once or twice.
 But what makes the city unique are the attractions that keep you coming back for more.